Menu

 LS swaps with a higher flow fuel pump and other EFI systems that require a different pressure than 58 PSI.
 An adjustable fuel pressure regulator with return is required.
 We recommend the Aeromotive 13129 found HERE.
 This regulator features a gauge port built in and will support builds up to 1000HP.
 6 ORB ports for feed and return allows you to adapt it to many different fuel systems.
 This regulator is also boost referenced if you require that feature.

 Fuel systems with extremely high flow rate pumps and high power levels over 1000HP.
-With these installations we recommend that you reach out to us to discuss all the variables in your install our customers have had great luck with the Aeromotive X1 pro regulator found HERE.
+With these installations we recommend that you reach out to us to discuss all the variables in your install our customers have had great luck with the Aeromotive X1 pro regulator found HERE

 EFI systems with Direct Injection.
 These systems require a higher initial operating pressure and from OEM are usually controlled using a PWM system for regulation.
 With GM gen V motors for example while they will operate with as low as 58PSI you may have struggles getting the engine to operate correctly.
 We recommend setting the regulator at 72PSI if you insist on running the non PWM system.
 Of course the best course of action would be to do what the GM engineers intended and setup the PWM system for the best chance at success.